Cloning an Oracle RAC 12c Pluggable Database (PDB)

 - Click Advanced.

-- Optional: In the PFile box, type the full path to the PFile that the software uses when it creates the instance, or browse to it.
+- Optional: In the PFile box, type the full path to the PFile that the software uses when it creates the instance.

-- In the Staging Path box, type the full path to the location where the software creates the auxiliary instance, or browse to it.
+- In the Staging Path box, type the full path to the location where the software creates the auxiliary instance.

 - To have the software automatically clean up the instance after it creates the clone, select the Cleanup Auxiliary check box.

-- To redirect all the clone tablespaces and datafiles to a new location, select the Redirect All Table Spaces/Database to check box, and then in the box, type the full path to the new location, or browse to it.
+- To redirect all the clone tablespaces and datafiles to a new location, select the select the Redirect All Table Spaces/Database to check box, and then in the box, type the full path to the new location.

 - To rename a PDB, in the row for the PDB, in the Clone PDB Name box, type the new PDB name.